corona-warn-app/cwa-website/science/2021-08-02-science-blog-3/index.md

 <li>Respondents generally received their test results via the app within 24 hours.</li>
 <li>By communicating their positive results via the app, users enabled warnings to be sent out promptly to people who would have otherwise not been informed about their exposure to infection.</li>
 <li>The majority of users who received a <q>red warning</q> adapted their behaviour to help prevent the virus from spreading</li>
-<li>The Corona-Warn-App fulfils its purpose of providing early warnings and contributing to breaking infection chains.</li></ul>
+<li>The Corona-Warn-App fulfils its purpose of providing early warnings and contributing to ending infection chains.</li></ul>

 ## 2. Active mobile devices and activation of exposure logging